 - The skin should be shining and covered by a transparent coating

 - The gills should be light red, not brownish

-It is much harder to evaluate a filet.
-A fresh filet shines, doesn’t smell and doesn’t show any yelllowish, frayed edges.
+It is much harder to evaluate a fillet.
+A fresh fillet shines, doesn't smell and doesn't show any yellowish, frayed edges.